gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 </details>

-## Asynchronous Synchronization Primitives
+## Asynchronous Synchronization

 `Gapotchenko.FX.Threading` module provides plenty of synchronization primitives supporting not only synchronous, but also asynchronous execution models.

-This closes the gap in the mainstream .NET BCL that missed those important primitives for decades.
+This closes the gap in the mainstream .NET BCL which has a decade-old lack of asynchronous synchronization primitives.
 One of the main barriers for their implementation was the impossibility to achieve reentrancy.
-That impossibility is caused by certain limitations of `System.AsyncLocal<T>` class that only supports downward control flow propagation.
+That impossibility was caused by certain limitations of `System.AsyncLocal<T>` class that only supported downward control flow propagation.

 ## Usage